 1. A system that's easy to use

-When you're choosing any kind of new software for your company, it's easy to become obsessed with the technical specifications.
+When choosing any kind of new software for your company, it's easy to become obsessed with the technical specifications.
 And that means it's easy to lose sight of the final end user: your employees.

 Your employees won't notice the bells and whistles of an advanced piece of kit.